thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 <aside class="alert alert-info text-base-content">
     <p>
         <strong>Note:</strong>
-        This plugin currently uses the <a href="https://portal.electricitymaps.com/developer-hub/api/reference#latest-carbon-intensity-level">Electricity Maps Level API</a> as the source of grid intensity data.
+        This plugin currently uses the <a href="https://portal.electricitymaps.com/developer-hub/api/reference#latest-carbon-intensity-level">Electricity Maps Carbon Aware Websites API</a> as the source of grid intensity data.
 This API is currently only available under a paid plan, but we are in conversation with Electricity Maps on ways to make this data available in some kind of free version.
 You can track the progress of this issue on
         <a href="https://github.com/thegreenwebfoundation/grid-aware-websites/issues/21">GitHub</a>.
     </p>